tsnellgrove/dark_castle3/doc/done.md

 	- or Someday: Eliminate eval using class-based-dict; link: https://stackoverflow.com/questions/1176136/convert-string-to-python-class-object
 someday: do we really need to declare objs in wrapper??
 	- can I just load master_obj_lst from the pickle and pull from it selectively?
-	- the only thing I really need to use all the time out of master_obj_lst is stateful_dict and active_gs
+	- the only thing I really need to use all the time out of master_obj_lst is stateful_dict and gs
 someday: ditto for start_me_up